 Linking post-RPR and 12-month survey responses from doctors to their reviewers highlights some differences between reviewers.
-Reviewers at the top of Table 18 had the highest proportion of doctors reporting changes in practice, along with other positive outcomes.
+Reviewers at the top of Table 19 had the highest proportion of doctors reporting changes in practice, along with other positive outcomes.
 Those in the lower section had the lowest proportion of positive responses in most areas.

-Table 18.
-Cells show the percentage of doctors with positive results in each area for each reviewer.
-Only reviewers who reviewed at least five survey respondents and reviewed a doctor in the last eight months are included in the table. (n values are based only on those who completed the post-RPR survey, doctor n = 193, reviewer n = 12) (bpac^{nz} data matched to post-RPR survey)
+Table 19.
+Cells show the percentage of doctors with positive results in each area for each reviewer (n values are based only on those who completed the post-RPR survey, doctor n = 271, reviewer n = 17) (bpac^{nz} data matched to post-RPR survey for both first and second RPRs)19